 - 1. There will be at least two opportunities a year to sit examinations.
-For partial examinations, students can opt for one resit covering the material for the entire course unit. - 2.
-The periods in which examinations or partial examinations are held, are listed in the Assessment Plan and the syllabus. - 3.
+For partial examinations, one resit covering all the material may be opted for. - 2.
+The periods in which examinations or partial examinations are held are listed in the Assessment Plan and the syllabus. - 3.
 The Board of Examiners will make a decision with regard to examinations for course units that are not taught in the relevant academic year. - 4.
 Transitional provisions apply to examinations for course units that are no longer offered due to programme changes.
 These transitional provisions can be found in an Appendix to Part B of these Regulations. - 5.
 The syllabus contains a resit regulation to explain which substitute or supplementary tests students can take if they have completed all elements of a course unit but have not succeeded in passing it.